 “Hokodo is really helping to convert suppliers to feel more confident because payment terms are a massive thing for them, massive, and being able to protect against non-payment has really helped to quell those fears.
 Equally, from a customer's perspective, the fact that we are giving them this service has given them more confidence as well in order to convert.”

 Another outcome of working alongside Hokodo has been the opportunity for key teams within YardLink, such as finance and operations, to focus on what really matters: business growth.

 “The business is going through such an enormous growth phase.
 As the team is scaling and growing, outsourcing the management of invoice insurance has enabled the business to focus on the areas that really need focus – on all the key deliverables.”

 One of the reasons that YardLink and Hokodo work so well together is a set of values, attitudes and beliefs stemming from our shared startup heritage.

 “I think that is important because YardLink is a really forward-thinking marketplace.
 And, you know, considering this tech play that the business is going for, partnering with Hokodo who has that similar kind of digital background and does things because they believe they can do it better than what's out there at the moment is super important.”

 Despite their success so far, this is really only the beginning for YardLink.

 “YardLink is on a massive growth trajectory and I think one massive thing with working with Hokodo is this growth play.
 So the fact that the business is going to scale and not just stay on equipment, plant and tool hire which we're in now, but we've also got materials on board, waste and fuel, etc. The play for the business is so big and we see Hokodo as not just ready for us right now, but that it will continue to work for us as we move forward.”

 At Hokodo, we very much look forward to being a part of the journey.

-If you’d like to find out more about how you could replicate YardLink’s success, book a demo with Hokodo today.
+If you’d like to find out more about how you could replicate YardLink’s success, book a call with Hokodo today.